rohith-0099/my-tech-portfolio/README.md

 # my-tech-portfolio
-This portfolio website is a clean, minimalist black and white themed site designed to showcase projects and skills in Artificial Intelligence and Data Science.
-It serves as a central hub to highlight work and provide a professional overview of expertise.
 Rohith's AI & Data Science Portfolio
 Welcome to my personal portfolio website!
 This site showcases my projects and skills in Artificial Intelligence and Data Science, presented with a clean, minimalist black and white theme.
 It serves as a central hub to highlight my work and provide an overview of my expertise.